ML6503/rsschool-ml/cv.md

 Investment Holding Company, Limassol, Cyprus
 Position: Head of Corporate Department

-•	Working for Holding Company that has its main assets allocated in the following industries:
+- Working for Holding Company that has its main assets allocated in the following industries:
   Metallurgy and mining, Financial banking sector, Mass media, Real estate and tourism.
-•	Assisting Legal Department with corporate documents obtaining credit lines, loans, freights etc.
+- Assisting Legal Department with corporate documents obtaining credit lines, loans, freights etc.
-•	Legalization of company corporate documentation
+- Legalization of company corporate documentation.
-•	Monitoring of legislation acts and other corporative regulations publications and timely reporting to the management of the Company.
+-	Monitoring of legislation acts and other corporative regulations publications and timely reporting to the management of the Company.
-•	Assisting with statistical data reporting and handling requests of local authorities (e.g. Central Bank of Cyprus) in regard to corporate issues.
+-	Assisting with statistical data reporting and handling requests of local authorities (e.g. Central Bank of Cyprus) in regard to corporate issues.
-•	Handling company bank accounts opening forms and related corporate documentation
+-	Handling company bank accounts opening forms and related corporate documentation.
-•	Preparation of all necessary documents to wind up the companies, monitoring the liquidation procedures and receiving confirming certificates.
+-	Preparation of all necessary documents to wind up the companies, monitoring the liquidation procedures and receiving confirming certificates
-•	Handling archive of corporate documents for groups of companies supervised.
+- Handling archive of corporate documents for groups of companies supervised.
-•	Communication with local administers and agents.
+-	Communication with local administers and agents.